Robotic Engineering and Artificial Intelligence MEng/BEng (Hons)

 30 credits

-This module aims to provide you with the key aspects involved in planning an electromechanical project from start to finish.
-You'll design processes incorporating a sustainability agenda, building an awareness of the interactions across various disciplines, regulatory frameworks and health and safety procedures.
+This module will provide you with the key aspects involved in planning an electromechanical project from start to finish.
+You'll design processes that incorporate a sustainability agenda, building an awareness of the interactions across various disciplines, regulatory frameworks and health and safety procedures.

 Microcontrollers and Interface Electronics